 With the application, service technicians can remotely visualize machine diagnostics and conditions to quickly identify problems, allowing them to either help troubleshoot and resolve the issue without the on-site visit or, if they need to go to the plant, bring the right tools and order the right parts in advance of a plant trip.
 The result is better service and improved machine uptime for the customer, and reduced costly on-site service visits.

-The challenge with vertically packaged applications is that more use cases drive rapid value creation with manufacturing data than any company can build and support alone.
+The challenge with vertically packaged applications is that more Applications drive rapid value creation with manufacturing data than any company can build and support alone.
 Thus, robust APIs are built which allow third parties to extend the platform and build their own vertically packaged applications that allow even more value creation opportunities to be driven with the data.
 This requires more investment of time and risk, but the payoff can be large.

 For example, machine builders have unique domain expertise with regards to the design and operation of their own machines.
 This gives them a natural advantage when it comes to the optimization of these complex and highly specialized assets.
 The challenge, however, is to deliver a solution to enable machine builders to leverage this expertise.